tlake/data-structures/README.md

 - g.BellmanFord(start)
     * Returns the same as dijkstra.
 Will raise an value error if there are any negative cycles in the graph.
+"""Aside---
+    If there are negative weights in the graph, then Dijkstra's Algorithm will not return the correct values.
+It assumes that it will always take more to travel to the next node.
+Bellman Ford's Algorithm works just fine for negative values.
+It can also detect negative cycles and return an error in those cases.
+Bellman's is slower, but it is more flexible since it can deal with negative weights.